PacificBiosciences/IsoSeq/docs/umi/isoseq-correct.md

  -  If no candidates were found, the barcode is unchanged, and the read is marked as failing.

 In addition, "real cells" will be marked with `rc` tag after this step, which will be used by `isoseq3 groupdedup`.
+For details on real cell calling, visit the [cell calling](https://isoseq.how/umi/cell-calling.html) page.

 ### When would a user call this tool?